Andrew Vaughn gets 4 hits as White Sox beat Blue Jays 8-7

-CHICAGO (AP)Andrew Vaughn needed a triple for the cycle when he came to the plate in the sixth inning.

-He settled for another single – and a perfect night at the plate.

-Vaughn matched a career high with four hits, including a solo homer, and the Chicago White Sox celebrated Tim Anderson’s return with an 8-7 victory over the Toronto Blue Jays on Monday.
+CHICAGO (AP)Andrew Vaughn matched a career high with four hits, including a solo homer, and the Chicago White Sox celebrated Tim Anderson’s return with an 8-7 victory over the Toronto Blue Jays on Monday night.

-”One through nine, we can all hit.
-Even the guys on the bench can all hit,” Vaughn said. ”If we start stringing that together, then good things will happen.”

 Anderson had two hits in his first big league game since May 29.
 He was activated from the 10-day injured list after being sidelined by a strained right groin.